Shabazz (name)

-Shabazz (شَبَازّ) is the name of a supposed black architect whose tribe founded the populations of Africa according to the doctrine of the Nation of Islam (NOI).
+Shabazz (شَبَازّ) is the name of a legendary Black architect whose tribe, according to the doctrine of the Nation of Islam (NOI), founded the populations of Africa.
 It is similar to the Persian name Shahbaz.

-The name was adopted by Malcolm X, initially when he joined the NOI.
-Born Malcolm Little, by 1949 he was signing letters as "Malachi Shabazz", before taking the name "Malcolm X".
-After returning from his pilgrimage in Mecca, he finally adopted the title and name El-Hajj Malik El-Shabazz, seen as symbolic of his spiritual journey to Orthodox Islam.
-The surname was borne by his wife Betty Shabazz and his children, and has also been adopted by unrelated persons.
+Malcolm X adopted the name upon joining the NOI.
+Born Malcolm Little, he was signing letters as "Malachi Shabazz" by 1949, before taking the name "Malcolm X".
+After returning from his pilgrimage to Mecca, he finally adopted the title and name El-Hajj Malik El-Shabazz, seen as symbolic of his spiritual journey to Orthodox Islam.
+The surname was borne by his wife Betty Shabazz and his children and has also been adopted by unrelated persons.

 Origin

 A 1994 article in The American Muslim claims that the name is from the Arabic words sha‘b (شَعْب), and ‘azz (عَزّ).
 There is also a similar (but etymologically unrelated) Persian name, Shahbâz, meaning "royal falcon".
 Indicating "royalty and nobility", the name is popular with Bosnian, Turkish, Indian and Pakistani Muslims.

-In his book Message to the Blackman in America, Elijah Muhammad wrote that African-Americans (then called Negroes) are descended from an ancient tribe by that name:
+In his book Message to the Blackman in America, Elijah Muhammad wrote that African Americans (then called Negroes) are descended from an ancient tribe by that name:

-[God] has declared that we [the so-called Negroes] are descendants of the Asian Black Nation and the tribe of Shabazz.